RTEMS/rtems-docs/eng/req/management.rst

 * *RTEMS developers*: The persons developing and maintaining RTEMS.
 They write patches to add or modify code, requirements, tests and documentation.

-* *RTEMS maintainers*: They are listed in the `MAINTAINERS <https://git.rtems.org/rtems/tree/MAINTAINERS>`_ file and have write access to the project repositories.

 Adding and changing requirements follows the normal patch review process.
 The normal patch review process is described in the
 `RTEMS User Manual <https://docs.rtems.org/branches/master/user/support/contrib.html#patch-review-process>`_.